daulvec/VtMB---Fashionista/ComonIssues.md

 Options > Resolution.

 ## ENB
-The default shortcut for turning the ENB on and off is ctrl+F12
+The Default Shortcut to enable or disable the ENB is shift + f12